Waveframe-Labs/Neurotransparency-Doctrine/doctrine/Neurotransparency_Doctrine.md

 Scientific legitimacy cannot survive when the cognitive processes behind claims become unrecoverable.

-The **Neurotransparency Doctrine** establishes the non-negotiable epistemic conditions under which cognition—human or synthetic—may influence a scientific claim.
+The **Neurotransparency Doctrine** establishes the non-negotiable epistemic conditions under which cognition—human or synthetic—may influence AI-influenced claims and decisions.
 It replaces trust with traceability, intuition with evidence, and authority with reconstructibility.

 ---